bredelings/BAli-Phy/TODO/Stack.md

 `raw_reg` does not push an evaluation frame.
 It only records the source register for the finalizer.

+### Core lazy operations

+The core lazy operations can also be prepared operations:

+- `apply f x` demands the function head as a used closure, then constructs the applied closure.
+- `case e of alts` demands the scrutinee as a used closure or value, then chooses the branch and constructs the branch closure.
+- `seq e body` forces `e`, then returns the body closure.
+- `let` has no evaluation demands; it allocates bindings and returns the body closure.

+Converting at least one of these early is important.
+Strict arithmetic operations are good protocol tests, but stack safety for object-language recursion depends on the path through the lazy control operations.

 ## Relationship to existing `e_op`

 Existing `e_op` functions are already close to prepared operations: